redis/redis-doc/docs/reference/protocol-spec.md

 ### Bulk strings
 A bulk string represents a single binary-safe string.
-The string can be of any size, but by default Redis limits it to 512 MB (see the `proto-max-bulk-len` configuration directive).
+The string can be of any size, but by default, Redis limits it to 512 MB (see the `proto-max-bulk-len` configuration directive).

 RESP encodes bulk strings in the following way: